stavroskasidis/BlazorContextMenu/README.md

 ![demo-img](ReadmeResources/blazor-context-menu-demo-1.gif)

 > ⚠️ Warning: This project is build on top of an experimental framework.
-There is a high propability that there will be breaking changes from version to version.
+There are many limitations and there is a high propability that there will be breaking changes from version to version.

 ## Demo
 You can find a live demo [here](https://blazor-context-menu-demo.azurewebsites.net/).